c29park/c29park.github.io/_posts/2024-09-19-Basic-Retrieval-Augmented-Generation-(RAG).md

 Earlier, indexing step was introduced as the combination of formatting and embedding.
 The formatting part is equivalent to the splitting part of the code above.
 As it is written, the loaded document is split up into chunks by a `text_splitter`.
 Similar to `document_loaders`, Langchain also has various `text_splitters`, one of which is `RecursiveCharacterTextSplitter` used in the code.
 The `RecursiveCharacterTextSplitter` recursively splits the document until the specified `chunk_size` is reached. `Chunk_overlap` can also be set to control the number of characters that lie between two adjacent chunks of text.
 The characters that the splitter uses are `['\n\n', '\n', ' ', '' ]`.
 Aside from the commonly used `RecursiveCharacterTextSplitter`, there are many other techniques that can be utilized for splitting, such as semantic splitting, agentic splitting, and etc. For more information about these other methods, take a look at [this video](https://www.youtube.com/watch?v=8OJC21T2SL4).

 Embedding is a numerical representation (vector) of a document chunk, which in this case, is made and stored by a database called `ChromaDB`.
-As written above, the database offers embedding types like `OpenAIEmbeddings` as its parameters.
+As written above, the database could take in embedding types like `OpenAIEmbeddings` as its parameters.
 With the `as_retriever()` function, the database can act as a retriever that would retrieve relevant document chunks from the embedding space that the database created.

 #### Retrieval